Number fields with prescribed norms: Counting with local conditions

 has a solution in $k_v$; this set is frobenian (see Example \ref{ex:frob_set}).
 As $x$ is an $S$-unit, it is easily seen that this is $S$-frobenian for our choice of $S$ in \S\ref{sec:S}. \end{proof}

 \begin{corollary} Let $x \in \OO_S^* \otimes \dual{H}$.
 Then the function

-is $S$-frobenian.
-We denote its mean by $\varpi(k,G,\mathcal{A},x)$. \end{corollary} \begin{proof} The product or sum of two $S$-frobenian functions is clearly $S$-frobenian (in Definition \ref{def:frob} one takes the compositum of the relevant field extensions).
+is $S$-frobenian. \end{corollary} \begin{proof} The product or sum of two $S$-frobenian functions is clearly $S$-frobenian (in Definition \ref{def:frob} one takes the compositum of the relevant field extensions).
 Moreover, the complement of a $S$-frobenian set is $S$-frobenian.
 The result therefore follows from Lemmas \ref{lem:d_a_H} and \ref{lem:frob_set}. \end{proof}